Afoma/My-Hashnode-Blog-Posts/cku7jqpf10axtszs114lk9xyb.md

-## Interviewing Clerck Hakathon Runner-up And Aviyel Dev Rel
+## Interviewing Clerk Hakathon Runner-up And Aviyel Dev Rel

-## Ayodele Samuel Ayodele was one of the Clerck Hakathon Runner-ups.
+## Ayodele Samuel Ayodele was one of the Clerk Hakathon Runner-ups.

 Question: